ledwards/holocron/ROADMAP.md

 * in FilterQuery there is "sketchy" logic (search for that comment.)
 There should be real logic for this.

 * Field might want a true name vs display name that shows in the chip, e.g. "underlyingcardfor" vs "undercard for"

+* Sideways starships and weapons show a bit of the green or blue chrome in the list view

 REFACTORS
 =========